-How to Lower LDL Cholesterol Through Diet and Lifestyle Modification
+How to Lower Bad Cholesterol Levels with Therapeutic Lifestyle Choices

 The Therapeutic Lifestyle Changes (TLC) is a cholesterol-lowering program you may have heard of before.
 Now learn what it is and how it may help you lower "bad" cholesterol.

 Heart disease is the leading cause of death in the U.S., taking the lives of 1 out of every 4 men and women.

 While there are major risk factors for heart disease beyond internal control, including age and gender, there are others that can be self-managed, including blood cholesterol levels.

 What’s more, lowering cholesterol can be achieved by making simple lifestyle changes, including recommendations from the "TLC Program."